tsatria03/CookyCraze/docks/readme.txt

 Location: data/config/stores/tickets.store

-Defines the ticket categories and individual ticket tiers available in the lottery shop.
+Defines the global lottery settings, ticket categories, and individual ticket tiers available in the lottery shop.

+Settings.

+max_tickets
+The maximum number of tickets of each tier the player can hold at once.
+Set to 0 for no limit.

 Category format: id=Display Name|rank|hidden|description